5.7.1 Conferral of Degrees: Policy

 By signing and submitting a Withdrawal of Application to Graduate, the student requests the Office of the Registrar to withdraw the application to graduate for the quarter indicated.
 The student acknowledges that he or she must submit a new application to graduate via Axess for the quarter in which graduation is anticipated by the deadline published in the academic calendar.

-Students should discuss their graduation plans with their advisor and with department student services staff.
+Students should discuss their graduation plans with their advisor and with their degree program's student services staff.
 International students holding F-1 or J-1 visas should also consult the Bechtel International Center to discuss whether filing this form will affect their visa status in any way.